-Over the years, David Tomlinson has seen just about every sort of dog in the beating line.
-But what makes the best beating dog?
-He considers some of the best – and worst – that he has encountered.
+From rottweillers to poodles, David Tomlinson has encountered just about every breed of dog in the beating line.
+So which makes the best beating dog?
+He weighs up some of the best – and worst – that he has encountered.

 If you are considering adding a pup to the pack, discover how David Tomlinson settled on his next spaniel.
 Read best spaniel breed: a new companion.